agoda-com/standards-c-sharp/docs/collections/dont-check-collection-size.md

-## Do not check for presence elements before enumerating a collection
+## Do not check for presence of elements before enumerating a collection

 #### Don't